steniols/react-github-app/README.md

 ## E2E Tests

-Create a `cypress.json` file and update it with Github App's Client ID.
+Create a `cypress.json` file and update it with Github App's Client ID and any Github login and password.
 ```bash
 cp cypress.json.sample .cypress.json
 ```